EmumbaOrg/docs-retail-solution-accelerator/docs/01-introduction/03-Azure-Cost.md

 # 1.3 Azure Cost Estimate

 The Microsoft Azure resources you deploy will be provisioned within your Azure Subscription.
 You are responsible for the cost of those services.
-The cost of the solution will vary depending on the Azure region selected and which deployment options you choose.
+The cost of the solution will vary depending on the Azure region selected and deployment options you choose.

-The Setup section of this guide will tell you how to choose this deployment option.
+The Setup section of this guide will tell you how to choose the deployment options.

 !!! note "Review the estimated costs of deployed resources."

-    Here's a breakout of the _estimated cost_ of Azure resources deployed for this solution:
+    Here's a breakdown of the _estimated costs_ of Azure resources deployed for this solution:

     | Service Name                          | Cost per day ($) |
     | ------------------------------------- | ---------------- |